Racine Fire Department: Electrical issue to blame for vehicle fire

 RACINE — No one was injured after an accidental vehicle fire broke out Friday night, destroying the vehicle and causing an estimated $2,000 in damage.

-The Racine Fire Department responded to 1320 Maple Street at approximately 7:30 p.m.
-Friday, the Fire Department announced in a news release.
+The Racine Fire Department responded to 1320 Maple St. at approximately 7:30 p.m.
+Friday, according to a Fire Department news release.

 You have free articles remaining.

-The fire started due to an unspecified electronic issue in the vehicle's dash, the Fire Department said.
+The fire started due to an unspecified electronic issue in the vehicle's dash, fire officials said.

+A full structure fire response was initially dispatched because of the vehicle's proximity to the residence.

 Today's mugshots: Dec.
 27